 We now consider whether households are inefficiently reducing children's human capital in high child labor districts in response to positive rainfall shocks.
-If this is the case, since ELR{dta} strictly increases a child's early human capital, it may be that children and/or their parents are not making efficient decisions about the trade-off between schooling and work.
+If this is the case, since $ELR{dta}$ strictly increases a child's early human capital, it may be that children and/or their parents are not making efficient decisions about the trade-off between schooling and work.
 In this section, we provide two tests for efficiency.

 We first test whether the shocks have different effects on oldest sons, who are more likely to stay in the household as adults and care for parents in their old age, easing contracting frictions.
-If the outcomes of eldest sons in high child labor districts more closely resemble
+If the outcomes of eldest sons in high child labor districts more closely resemble those of children in low child labor districts, this is evidence in favor of inefficient investment responses to shocks due to contracting frictions.
+Second, we back out the discount factor that rationalizes the short-run increase in consumption with the long-run decrease in consumption

-18We use the IHDS rather than the NSS because the NSS does not collect data on years of schooling.
+$^{23}$ We use the IHDS rather than the NSS because the NSS does not collect data on years of schooling.

-19We can look at the difference in the effects of an early life shock across high and low child labor districts in order to estimate the returns to schooling net of the direct benefits of early life shocks (assuming the direct benefits are the same across places).
-The difference in schooling is 0.11 years, and the difference in consumption is 0.9%, implying a return to schooling of 8.2%.
+&lt;sup>24We can use the difference in the effects of an early life shock across high and low child labor districts in order to estimate the returns to schooling net of the direct benefits of early life shocks (assuming the direct benefits are the same across places).
+The difference in schooling is 0.11 years (= $0.0086 \times 13$ ), and the difference in consumption is 1.1%, implying a return to schooling of 10%.
 This is well within the range of standard estimates, though the identification here is from children induced to drop out because of opportunity costs, instead of the more standard approach of using policy variation that encourages children to attend more school (Card, 2001; Duflo, 2001).

-those of children in low child labor districts, this is evidence in favor of inefficient investment responses to shocks due to contracting frictions.
-Second, we back out the discount factor that rationalizes the short-run increase in consumption with the long-run decrease in consumption that we observe in the data in high relative to low child labor places.
-Our estimate suggests that a very low discount factor would be needed for parents' behavior in high child labor areas to be efficient.
+that we observe in the data in high relative to low child labor places.
+Our estimate suggests that a quite low discount factor would be needed for behavior in high child labor areas to be efficient.
 We conclude that not only does child labor prevalence reduce and even reverse the educational benefits of early life shocks, but this reduction is welfare-reducing.